-^{} Total True Value estimated by taking the average assessed improvement value of Assessment Nos.
-14-16 & 18 and adding the average land value of Assessment Nos.
+^{} Parcel has a Total Value of \$87,149.
+It was determined that this Total Value does not accurately represent the True Total Value of the parcel.
+This is likely due to the last date of sale of the property or the fact that the owner transferred their Proposition 13 base year.
+Therefore, Total True Value was estimated by taking the average assessed improvement value of Assessment Nos.
+14-16 & 18 and adding the average land value of Nos.
 14-16 & 18 which are similar in size and location and deemed to be a fair representation of Assessment No.17.